-Winter is coming and it’s time to start thinking about how to winterize your deck before the cold & wet weather sets in.
+Winter is here and it’s time to start thinking about how to winterize your deck as the cold & wet weather sets in.

 The harsh winter season can take a toll on your deck, so if you want your investment to last, winterizing your deck is a must.
 Winterizing your deck can be as simple as clearing and cleaning it; however if your deck is more than a few years old, it may require more attention.